JasonKretzer/BowlingGame/README.md

 **BowlingGame -- Bowling Engine:**
 A functionally complete bowling engine for simulating a 10 pin game.
 Is a class library that can be used with any front-end.

-***NOTE:*** *If used with a web application, a middleware layer should be employed to provide data transformation vew models of the data.  ie. json*
+***NOTE:*** *If used with a web application, a middleware layer should be employed to provide data transformation view models of the data.  ie. json*

 **BowlerApp -- Console Bowling Front-End:**
 A simple menu based front-end to highlight the use of the engine.
 Utilizes a Bowler metaphor to play the game.  *NOTE: this is only an example front-end.
 Any user interface can be used.*